requirejs/example-libglobal/README.md

 The r.js optimizer can be run in Node or Rhino.
 See the [r.js README](https://github.com/jrburke/r.js) for instructions on how to run the optimizer in Rhino.
-For running in Node, run this command from the directory containing this README:
+For running in Node, run this command in the same directory as this README:

     node tools/r.js -o tools/build.js